 Martin Fadler is a PhD student in Information Systems at the Faculty of Business and Economics (HEC), University of Lausanne.
 Previously, he has worked in a data-driven startup as a Data Scientist where he learned to manage and build data products with advanced analysis methods and technologies.
 Mr. Fadler received a M.Sc. in ICT Systems and Management from the Technical University of Berlin, Germany, and a B.Sc. in Industrial Engineering from the Technical University of Clausthal, Germany.

-Since Mr. Fadler is passionate about data and understands its value, he will focus on the impacts of Big Data and AI on Data Management processes.
+Since Martin is passionate about data and understands its value, he will focus on the impacts of Big Data and AI on Data Management processes.
 Currently, his research focuses on the application of Machine Learning in the Data Management Lifecycle.

-Dana Naous is a PhD candidate in Information Systems at the Faculty of Business and Economics (HEC) in University of Lausanne.
-She completed a bachelor of Engineering in Computer & Communication in the American University of Beirut (Lebanon) and a Master of Science in Management of Technology and Entrepreneurship in EPFL.
-She also worked at Philip Morris International for her Master thesis on “developing strategies towards a digital workplace”.
+Pavel Krasikov is a PhD candidate in Information Systems at the Faculty of Business and Economics (HEC), University of Lausanne.
+He completed a bachelor degree in Economics from the Financial University (Russia) and a BSc in Management from HEC Lausanne, followed by MSc in Information Systems (HEC Lausanne).
+He also worked at Philip Morris International for his master thesis “contextual data quality as inhibitor of data-driven decision making”.

 In collaboration with the Competence Center Corporate Data Quality (CC CDQ), Pavel’s research focuses on overcoming barriers to the use of external data in the business context, encompassing the enterprise-wide sourcing and managing of external data.